 A CNN Global Contributor and Senior Research Fellow in the Centre on Asia and Globalisation at the Lee Kuan Yew School of Public Policy at the National University of Singapore.
 He is also the Managing Partner of Hybrid Reality, a boutique geostrategic advisory firm, and Co-Founder & CEO of Factotum, a leading content branding agency.

-Parag’s latest book is Connectography: Mapping the Future of Global Civilization (2016).
+Parag’s latest book is Technocracy in America.
+His next book is Our Asian Future.
+In 2016, he released Connectography: Mapping the Future of Global Civilization, the topic of his Brooklyn Futurist Meetup talk.
 He is also co-author of Hybrid Reality: Thriving in the Emerging Human-Technology Civilization (2012) and author of How to Run the World: Charting a Course to the Next Renaissance (2011) and The Second World: Empires and Influence in the New Global Order (2008).
 In 2008, Parag was named one of Esquire’s “75 Most Influential People of the 21st Century,” and featured in WIRED magazine’s “Smart List.”
 He holds a PhD from the London School of Economics, and Bachelors and Masters degrees from the School of Foreign Service at Georgetown University.

-Robin Hanson – Author of 2016’s Age of Em: When Robots Rule The Earth, GMU Professor.
+Robin Hanson – Author of The Elephant in the Brain: Hidden Motives in Everyday Life (2017) and Age of Em: When Robots Rule The Earth, GMU Professor.